Morning, Thursday, 29th November 2018

 Sixty One Whitehall, London SW1A 2ET

 THIS EVENT IS CPD CERTIFIED

-It also takes place in the context of further major policy developments in the UK and across Europe, as regulators assess the implementation and impact of GDPR, and next steps for its development, and with the EU moving forward with the ePrivacy Regulation.
+It also takes place in the context of further policy developments in the UK and across Europe - including a call for evidence from an independent panel appointed to examine competition in the UK Digital Economy, the ongoing implementation of GDPR, and with the EU moving forward with the ePrivacy Regulation.

-The discussion is expected to bring out latest thinking on innovation in the treatment, handling and utilisation of data - looking at the future for digital marketing, and latest developments in AI, data analytics, and the personalisation of online offers and search engine results.
+Delegates will also consider the latest developments and innovations in the treatment, handling and utilisation of data - looking at the future for digital marketing, AI, data analytics, and the personalisation of online offers and search engine results.